 For the Chase Premier Plus Checking accounts, the monthly fee can be waived by either having an average beginning day balance of $15,000 or linking a qualifying Chase first mortgage with automatic payments from the account.
 The monthly fee is also waived for military members.
 For Chase Sapphire Checking, the monthly fee can be avoided by maintaining an average beginning day balance of $75,000 or more in the account or in combination with eligible linked accounts.

-The ATM fee for using a non-Chase ATM in the U.S is $2.50 per transaction.
-For international withdrawals, the fee is $5, and for international transfers or inquiries, the ATM fee is $2.50.
-Premier Plus Checking customers get four ATM fees for non-Chase Bank ATMs waived per month.
+The ATM fee for using a non-Chase ATM in the U.S is $3 per transaction.
+For international withdrawals, the fee is $5, and for international transfers or inquiries, the ATM fee is $3.
+Premier Plus Checking customers get four ATM fees charged by Chase for non-Chase Bank ATMs waived per month.
 Sapphire Checking customers pay no fees for ATM use worldwide, including non-Chase ATMs.

 Other fees may apply in certain cases for other accounts.
-The fee for sending wire transfers domestically, for instance, is $35, though the fee is waived with Premier Plus Checking and Sapphire Checking accounts.
+The fee for sending wire transfers domestically at a Chase branch, for instance, is $35, though the fee is waived with Premier Plus Checking for active duty and reserve military members and for all Sapphire Checking accounts.
 The cost for incoming wire transfers, if you are not a Premier Plus Checking or Sapphire Checking customer, is $15 per transfer.
-No fee applies if the transfer was sent online, through the Chase mobile app or with the help of a Chase banker).
+No fee applies if the transfer was sent online, through the Chase mobile app or with the help of a Chase banker.

 Chase checking account promotions and bonuses

 Chase is one of several banks that frequently offers cash bonuses to new deposit account holders.
 The bank currently offers a checking account bonus for new customers who open a Chase Total Checking account.